chiru-labs/ERC721A/docs/design.md

 - 2 extra `SSTORE`s (initialize current slot and next slot, both of which are empty).
 - 5 extra `SLOAD`s (read previous slots and next slot).

-Subsequent transfers with ERC721A will only incur the storage overheads:

-- 1 extra `SLOAD` (read next slot).

 ## Balance Mapping